QuantEcon/lecture-python-advanced/source/rst/smoothing.rst

 We want  a natural counterpart of the Hall assumption that the one-period risk-free gross interest rate is :math:`\beta^{-1}`.

-Accordingly,  we assume that   prices of one-period ahead Arrow securities are described by the **pricing kernel**
+We make the good guess that   prices of one-period ahead Arrow securities are described by the **pricing kernel**

 .. math::